 Fixing Bridges, Doing Business Differently

 The Commonwealth’s historic $3 billion Accelerated Bridge Program (ABP) represents a monumental investment in Massachusetts infrastructure.
 This program has greatly reduce the number of structurally deficient bridges in the state system, while creating thousands of construction jobs.

 To complete this program, MassDOT and the Dept. of Conservation and Recreation (DCR) are using innovative and accelerated project development and construction techniques.
 As a result, more projects are completed on-time, on-budget and with minimum disruption to people and commerce.

 Since 2008, the number of former MassHighway and DCR structurally deficient bridges has dropped from 543 to 432, a decline of 20%.
-As of October 1, 2016, the ABP has completed 184 bridge projects, with another 14 bridge projects in construction, and an additional 2 bridge projects scheduled to start construction within the next calendar year.
-Over the course of the eight year program, well over 270 bridges are planned to be repaired or replaced.
+As of March 1, 2017, the ABP has completed 186 bridge projects, with the remaining 12 bridge projects in construction.
+Over the course of the program, well over 270 bridges will be rehabilitated or replaced, with many more improved for safety and preserved for extended lifecycle.

 Of these 200 advertised construction contracts: